50 Biggest Houses in the US

 Image Credit: pinterest.com

-This massive mansion used to sit on the corner of West 57th Street and West 58th Avenue on the west side of Manhattan.
-The ground floor had a drawing room, a dining room which also served as an art gallery, and a reception area.
+This enormous mansion was once located on Manhattan’s west side, at the intersection of West 57th Street and West 58th Avenue.
+There was a drawing room, a dining room that doubled as an art gallery, and a reception area on the ground level.

 The Cornelius Vanderbilt II house was the largest private residence ever constructed in New York City, but it was sold in 1926 and torn down to make place for a department store.